 - Healthy Choices, which includes cooking and athletic pursuits, including basketball, tennis, and Junior Milers running.

 - Job Club, which teaches youth about the value and importance of work through job readiness training, resume writing, and career exploration.
 Look for the King Street Lemonade Stand returning in summer of 2021!

 - King Street Center Mentoring Program, allows teens to be matched with an adult mentor, as available.
 These pairs meet weekly, enjoying local community adventures.

 Thursday – Sunday, Lemonade Stand service

 - All youth will be asked to wear a mask while inside King Street Center’s building except for when they are eating.

 - A meal & snack will be provided each day through our partnership with Burlington School Food Project.

-- We are committed to supporting students in their remote learning class appointments!
+- During the school year, we are committed to supporting students in their remote learning class appointments!
 (Youth should bring their own computer device if possible.
 If not, we will provide.)
 We will also support kids in completing homework when they are not learning online.
 Typically students have access to both staff and volunteer tutor help.
 However, we are not inviting volunteers into the building at this time, so if remote support is needed, it will be provided.
 Remote learning isn’t easy.
 If kids are struggling, we will attempt to be in touch with their teachers and provide alternative learning options.

 - All learners will also have access to enrichment activities at King Street Center.
 Options include arts and crafts, games, outdoor and indoor sports, and other enrichment as decided by the group.
 All activities will be conducted with physical distancing in mind.
 Normally we collaborate with many community partners to enhance our programming, such as Burlington City Arts, Kids on the Ball Tennis, UVM Athletics, and Friends for A-Dog.
 If health safety allows, we will likely continue to engage in some small group activities outdoors.